-Hi, Mark Davis from WBAP Dallas Fort Worth, Texas.
+Hi, Mark Davis from WBAP, Dallas, Fort Worth, Texas.

-And Russia's back tomorrow.
+And Rush is back tomorrow.

-All righty, let's uh let's talk some nukes.
+All righty, let's talk some nukes.

 Let's talk some Japan.

-Let me lay that down before heading back to your calls, the majority of which are about the wisdom or ill wisdom of American or in many ways anybody's intervention in Libya.
+Let me lay that down before heading back to your calls, the majority of which are about the wisdom or ill wisdom of American, or in many ways, anybody's intervention in Libya.

 The latest on Japan is as follows.